cloveryima/Economic-Resource-Allocation-Models/README.md

 # Economic-Resource-Allocation-Models

-A comprehensive collection of economic models and tools aimed at optimizing resource allocation for organizations, including NGOs, SMEs, and policymakers.
+A comprehensive collection of economic models and tools aimed at optimizing resource allocation for people who are interested.
 This project provides user-friendly frameworks and sample data to make economic modeling more accessible and impactful.

 ## Goals
 - To promote fair and efficient resource allocation.